-The New Brunswick, N.J., company said the buyout could be slightly dilutive to earnings per share.
+Johnson & Johnson of New Brunswick, N.J., said the buyout could be slightly dilutive to earnings per share.

 The announcement comes as drug and medical device maker Covidien moves closer to buying the endovascular device maker ev3.
 Covidien said in June it would pay $2.6 billion for the company and recently completed its tender offer for the stock.

 In premarket trading, Micrus shares rose 5.1 percent to $23.33.
 Over the past year the stock has traded between $7.80 and $22.50.

 Johnson & Johnson shares edged lower by 42 cents to $60.12.